UDT-ITF/website/source/api/index.md

 | `versioning` | Indicates of a Resource contain multiple versions and how they are ordered.
 Possible values: _none, linear, date, graph_ |
 | `first_version` | Indicates the label of the earliest (or only) version of the text in the Resource. |
 | `versions` | A keyed list of all the versions in this edition of this resource, if more the one version is present.
 This element _MUST NOT_ appear if there is only one text in the resource.
 Each version is described by a single version node in the list, keyed by the version label. |

-DISCUSSION POINT: Is a very large number of versions a case we need to consider?
-> > MH: I think we should consider the possible ramifications to see if it would break anything.
-After all, it is possible that an on-going project has their materials made available internally via an ITF-server.
-I’m fine if it just makes the file unwieldily large and computationally expensive to generate.
-I’m only concerned whether there’s some reason a large number of requests would break the specification or request.

 | Version Node Element | Description|
 | ------- | ---------------|